 Blood is made up of 55% Plasma, 45% red blood cells and 1% white blood cells and platelets.
 Plasma is the liquid element of blood and comprises 92% water.
 Plasma suspends the cells and platelets in our bloodstream, transports waste products to the kidneys, and nutrients, proteins and hormones to our lungs and tissues.
 The best known function of platelets is in clot formation to control bleeding and in repairing vascular walls (blood vessels) after injury.
-More recently however, the bioactive growth factors in platelet rich plasma are being recognized for their importance in the healing process.
+More recently however, the bioactive growth factors in platelet-rich plasma are being recognized for their importance in the healing process.

 How important are Platelets?

 The platelets in plasma are critical to our health, healing and injury repair.
-This includes coagulation (blood clotting), immune response (defence from infection and disease), angiogenesis (the formation of new blood vessels), and in the healing of damaged tissues.
-Platelets contain an abundance of growth factors (proteins) which activate cellular proliferation (increase the number of cells), and stimulate the body’s natural ability to heal.
+This includes coagulation (blood clotting), immune response (defense from infection and disease), angiogenesis (the formation of new blood vessels), and in the healing of damaged tissues.
+Platelets contain an abundance of growth factors (proteins) that activate cellular proliferation (increase the number of cells), and stimulate the body’s natural ability to heal.
 The cytokines in platelets are a special group of proteins that work in the repair and modulation of inflammation in the process of tissue regeneration.
 Cytokines are pivotal in soft tissue healing and bone mineralization (Sampson et al, 2008).

 What is Platelet-Rich Plasma (PRP)?